deojo/ClickbaitSpoiling/README.md

 ### Program Parameters

-The project is configured with default paramters for optimum parameters.
+The project is configured with default parameters for optimum output.
 For basic execution, no change is needed.

 To override the default parameters, go to the 5th code cell titled 'Override above settings for best configuration' and follow the instructions as below: